Investment Opportunities in Brazil

 Decommissioning

-- Regulation of decommissioning guarantees, which establishes the procedures for the presentation of financial guarantees and term that ensure the financial resources for the decommissioning of production facilities in oil and natural gas fields.
+- Regulation of decommissioning guarantees sets procedures for presenting financial guarantees that secure resources for decommissioning production facilities in oil and natural gas fields.

-- RBL and M&A made easier: regulation of the process of assignment of contracts for the exploration and production of oil and natural gas, the constitution of guarantees on rights arising from these contracts, the change in the corporate control of concessionaires or contractors and other measures.
+- Reserve-Based Lending (RBL) and Mergers and Acquisitions (M&A) made easier: Regulation covers the assignment of contracts for oil and natural gas exploration and production, the constitution of guarantees on rights arising from these contracts, changes in corporate control of concessionaires or contractors, and other measures.

-- Exploratory phase extension, which assures the signature of amendments to the concession contracts, so the companies have more time to make the necessary investments on exploration blocks.
+- Exploratory phase extension: Companies may sign amendments to concession contracts, giving them more time to make the necessary investments in exploration blocks.

-- Repetro extension: Repetro is a special customs regime that allows the importation of specific equipment for oil and natural gas exploration and production activities, without the incidence of federal taxes and the Merchant Navy fee.
+- Repetro extension: The Special Customs Regime for the Oil and Gas Industry (Repetro) allows the importation of specific equipment for oil and natural gas exploration and production, without federal taxes or Merchant Navy fees.

-- Public digital technical data on onshore sedimentary basins and offshore well data are also available to companies, without cost (https://reate.cprm.gov.br/anp/).
+- Free digital technical data: Public data on onshore sedimentary basins and offshore wells is available to companies at no cost (https://reate.cprm.gov.br/anp/).

 - Natural Gas opportunities

-- Most of the onshore exploration in new frontier basins is to produce gas and there are relevant reservoir-to-wire projects in Parnaiba and Amazonas Basins.
+- Most onshore exploration in new frontier basins targets gas production, and there are important reservoir-to-wire projects in the Parnaíba and Amazonas Basins.

 - Downstream opportunities

-- Brazil is currently among the most attractive emerging markets for investments in renewable energy.
-It’s the 2nd largest producer and consumer of biofuels and 30% of the vehicle matrix is powered by renewable energies while 70% to 80% of our cars are flex-fuel. - RenovaBio program: In 2020, more than 14 million tons of greenhouse gas emissions were avoided thanks to the RenovaBio program, which aims to expand the production of biofuels in Brazil.
+- RenovaBio Program: In 2020, more than 14 million tons of greenhouse gas emissions were avoided thanks to the RenovaBio program, which aims to expand the production of biofuels in Brazil.